Utah Softball Facilities

 Among Utah's career leaders, Hogue still ranks third in at bats (703) and stolen bases (72), fourth in hits (239), and fifth in hitting (.340) and runs (125).

 Hogue graduated from Utah in 1994 with a sociology degree and earned a Master's in social work in 1996.
 The Sandy, Utah, native has three children, Brennan, Kai and Tessa.

 Maggie Livreri is in her seventh season on the Utah staff and second as associate head coach.
 She serves as the Utes' recruiting coordinator.

 Specializing in player development, Livreri has had a profound impact on the team's hitting.
 In 2017, Utah finished 16th nationally in team batting (.318), 17th in scoring at 5.9 runs per game and 22nd in on-base percentage (.393).

 Livreri was an assistant coach at UNLV from 2009-11 after working as a volunteer coach from 2007-08.
 The Rebels made the 2009 NCAA Tournament.
 The Las Vegas native played at Colorado State University-Pueblo before transferring to UNLV for 2005-06 seasons.

 She played one season in the Italian Professional League for Nuoro.
 Livreri earned a bachelor's degree from UNLV in university studies in 2006 and obtained her master's in higher education leadership in 2008.

-Russ Paskins has been with the Utes for six seasons as a volunteer assistant.
+Russ Paskins is in his 11th season with the Utes as a volunteer assistant.